roderickmackenzie/matlab_robot_buggy/WS2/worksheet_2.md

 Worksheet 2
 ===========

-1. Introduction - MATLAB and the Raspberry PI
+1: Introduction, MATLAB and the Raspberry PI
 ---------------------------------------------

 **Step 1:** Until now you have only programmed in the MATLAB programming language, although MATLAB it’s self is quite useful, it has some drawback: